aerostack2/aerostack2.github.io/docs/_03_aerial_platforms/_pixhawk/index.rst

 Introduction
 ------------

-PX4 is an autopilot, whihc information can be found `here <https://docs.px4.io/main/en/>`_.
+PX4 is an autopilot, which information can be found `here <https://docs.px4.io/main/en/>`_.

 .. figure:: resources/px4_vision.jpg
    :scale: 50